IMG_6888_v2.jpg

 Welcome!

-I studied physics and astrophysics in college and graduate school, and soon found myself leaving behind mathematical equations to instead focus on the words and stories describing astronomical concepts.
-As a science journalist, I am able to explore everything from dark matter and black holes to the outer planets and future telescopes.
-I love diving into the human aspect of astronomical discoveries, what drives researchers, and where does science intersect with art and culture.
-I have written dozens of feature articles and hundreds of news stories covering all aspects of astronomical science and its sister fields.
+I studied physics and astrophysics in college and graduate school, and soon found myself leaving behind mathematical equations to instead focus on the words and stories relating to astronomy.
+As a science journalist, I explore everything from dark matter and black holes to the outer planets and future telescopes.
+I love diving into the human aspect of astronomical discoveries, what drives researchers, and where science intersects with art and society.
+I have written dozens of feature stories and hundreds of news pieces covering all aspects of astronomical science and its sister fields.

 I welcome writing and editing projects to translate complex scientific concepts and discoveries into language that not only is understandable to anyone but also captures the research’s excitement and importance.